VPN Killswitch for Kali Linux — 7 Easy Steps 🔒

 What you’ll build (exactly) 🎯

-- A minimal nftables VPN killswitch that only permits packets via wg0 plus the handshake to your chosen endpoint.
+- A minimal nftables killswitch that only allows traffic via

-Kali Linux in a VM (VirtualBox/VMware).
-NAT or bridged both work; bridged is handy for some lab cases.
+Environment: Kali Linux in a VM (VirtualBox/VMware).
+NAT or bridged both work.
+Bridged can be handy for some lab scenarios.

 Packages: